That's the Spirit (1933 film)

 That's the Spirit is an American short musical film released in 1933.
 It features an African American cast starring Noble Sissle and was directed by Roy Mack.
 The Vitaphone film was distributed by Warner Brothers.
 The film survives.

-That's the Spirit includes Noble Sissle Orchestra performing "Tiger Rag", Jack Carter singing "Saint Louis Blues", Cora LaRedd dancing and singing to "Jig Time" and the Washboard Stompers performing "Stomp".
+That's the Spirit includes Noble Sissle Orchestra performing "Tiger Rag", Jack Carter singing "Saint Louis Blues" and Washboard Stompers performing "Stomp".

 It has been described as "one of the greatest all-black jazz shorts ever made."
-The plot features Mantan Moreland and Flournoy Miller as two watchmen who hear singing from a haunted pawn shop.
-A miniature jazz band comes to life led by Noble Sissle and featuring clarinetist Buster Bailey.
-Cora LaRedd sings and dances to "Jig Time".

-The film includes various special effect gags repeated to ghostly apparitions.
+That's the Spirit includes various special effect gags repeated to ghostly apparitions.
 It is believed to be Mantan Moreland's first film.

 That's the Spirit was included in a jazz program at Festival of the Arts at Wilmington College in 1968.

+Plot

+Mantan Moreland and Flournoy Miller star as two watchmen who hear singing from a haunted pawn shop.
+A miniature jazz band comes to life in the film led by Noble Sissle, featuring clarinetist Buster Bailey, and Cora LaRedd sings and dances to "Jig Time".